-Several businesses gather information on customers to study their buying behavior.
-During this process, organizations collect data in the form of names, addresses, phone numbers, date of birth, and emails.
-This data is later processed into useful information and used for future references.
-As it constitutes as personal data, organizations are required to follow certain regulations for preventing misuse of such sensitive information.
+Several businesses gather information on customers to study their buying behaviour.
+During this process, organizations collect data in the form of names, addresses, phone numbers, dates of birth, and emails.
+This data is later processed into useful information and used for future reference.
+As it constitutes personal data, organizations must follow certain regulations to prevent the misuse of such sensitive information.

 Jump ahead to

 Data privacy refers to the process which describes how information or data should be secured based on the degree of importance.
 The digital era has forced people to protect their critical personal information from falling into the wrong hands.
 There have been several cases where organizations have incurred huge fines due to their inability to secure sensitive information.
 As a result, organizations are forced to have a top-notch security system in place to protect the data collected from their customers.

 Various nations have introduced their own data privacy laws to protect their citizens’ personal data.
 General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), California Privacy Rights Act (CPRA), and New York SHIELD Act are some of the data privacy laws that have gained recognition in the past years.
 Multinational corporations must look for and adapt their strategies according to the prevalent data privacy regulations.

 EU GDPR has paved the way for data privacy laws that evolved globally.
 This regulation was enforced in May 2018 by the European Union to protect its citizens.
 Under this law, data subjects or customers must consent to businesses that collect their data explicitly.
 Also, organizations must inform their supervisors and data subjects in case of a data breach.
 Threats of data breaches have necessitated businesses to focus on applying the best data processing practices.
 Let us look at a few tips on how businesses and certified professionals can incorporate data privacy laws.

 5 tips for ensuring compliance with data privacy laws